ccqgithub/pinia-di/README.md

 ## Store Tree

-If same `store creator` provided by more than one parent, the `useStore` will get the nearest one.
+If the same `store creator` is provided by more than one parent, the `useStore` will get the nearest one.

 > ParentA.Vue
 ```vue